nicoladj77/all-in-one-event-calendar-skeleton-addon/all-in-one-event-calendar-skeleton-addon.md

 Plugin Name
 ===========
-This is a convenience constant - it allows to not repeat yourself when you need to use plugin name, like in loading text domain (for translations) and similar.
+This is a convenience constant - it allows you to avoid repeating yourself when you need to use plugin name, like in loading text domain (for translations) and similar.
 ```php